igorbarbashin/node-podio-api/README.md

 ```

 ### Body
-Many methods require to send a body part of the HTTP Request.
+Many methods require to send a body as part of the HTTP Request.
 For these cases the developer should include a `body` property into the `options` object.
-Below can see a sample invoking ['Update An Application'](https://developers.podio.com/doc/applications/update-app-22352) method.
+Below you can see a sample invoking ['Update An Application'](https://developers.podio.com/doc/applications/update-app-22352) method.

 ```
 var options = {